-Both.
-Depression can be a symptom of grief, anxiety, eating disorders or PTSD, to name just a few.
-But it is also a very real condition in its own right.
-It can be triggered by life events, such as the end of relationship or losing your job, or a traumatic event.
-It can also be a side effect of long term physical health problems, or even a side effect of the medication you are using to treat these problems.
+It’s both.
+Depression can be a symptom of grief, anxiety, eating disorders, PTSD and many other conditions.
+But it’s also a very real condition in its own right.
+It can be triggered by life events, such as the end of a relationship or losing your job, or a traumatic event.
+It can also be a side effect of long-term physical health problems or even a side effect of the medication you are using to treat these problems.

 Depression often makes you want to isolate yourself from people around you, and although this can be a really strong urge, it can also make your depression worse.

-Talking to someone supportive and trained in managing depression can make a large impact on your condition.
-Cognitive behavioural therapy is the most common form of therapy suggested for depression.
+Talking to someone supportive and trained in managing depression can make a big difference to your condition.
+CBT is the most common form of therapy suggested for depression.
 Therapists and counsellors can give you techniques to manage your low mood, to understand your triggers and to help you break the negative cycle of depression.

-Antidepressants and medication can also be prescribed, but are usually only used if therapy hasn’t helped, or you don’t feel like you are in position to cope with therapy.
-If you are already on medication, it is important not to stop this without talking to your healthcare provider as there are specific guidelines to prevent withdrawal symptoms.
+Antidepressants and medication can also be prescribed, but are usually only used if therapy hasn’t helped, or you don’t feel you’re in a position to cope with therapy.
+If you’re already on medication, it’s important not to stop this without talking to your healthcare provider as there are specific guidelines to be followed to prevent withdrawal symptoms.

 Feel better, with help from Mynurva